itsthatblackhat/UE5Doge/LatestChanges.md

    - Fixed transaction notifications not displaying correctly due to incorrect bindings.
    - Ensured that transaction messages hide after the specified delay.

-## 🔮 Potential Future Enhancements:
-1. **Stackable Items**: Support for managing item stacks and updating the quantity display in inventory slots.
-2. **Tooltips**: Adding tooltips for additional information when hovering over inventory slots.
-3. **Sound Effects**: Implement sound effects for item interactions, such as clicks and drag-and-drop actions.
-4. **UI Animations**: Smooth animations for opening/closing the inventory UI and updating item slots.

 ---

 📅 **Last Updated**: 2024-11-11